polatengin/utah/README.md

 - `validate.isEmpty(value)` - Check if a value is empty (works with strings, arrays, and other data types)

+#### Numeric Comparison Validation

+- `validate.isGreaterThan(value, threshold)` - Check if a numeric value is greater than a threshold

 ### Email Validation Usage

 ```typescript